vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 ### Findings
 Sentiment Analysis of product reviews was conducted using [NLTK's](https://www.nltk.org/) [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment).
 Each product review has a `Positive`, `Neutral`, `Negative`, and `Compound` score.

 - The `Compound` score is a measure of overall sentiment expressed by a review which provides a high-level view of how users feel about a product.
+Scores range from -1 to 1 with -1 as the strongest negative sentiment, 1 as the strongest positive sentiment, and scores between -0.05 and 0.05 representing neutral sentiment.
 See [VADERsentiment](https://github.com/cjhutto/vaderSentiment) for more information about scoring.

 - The `Positive`, `Neutral`, and `Negative` scores represent the ratios of positive, neutral, and negative sentiment within a review.
 This provides more nuance since most reviews are a mixture of sentiments.
+Each score ranges from 0 to 1 where 0 is the weakest and 1 is the strongest.

 #### Compound Scores
 As of August 20, 2024, there were a total of 1,490 reviews (posts, comments, and replies) collected from the subreddit [r/Teachers](https://www.reddit.com/r/Teachers/?rdt=47238).
 The earliest review was from September 21, 2015 and the latest was from August 14, 2024.
 Based on `Compound` scores, reviews from educators and parents generally indicate that positive sentiments outweigh negative sentiments.